Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 A leader in global investment banking, Goldman Sachs once ran several print advertisements that featured QR codes.
 Similar to Buick’s campaign, this code directs scanners to a four-minute video that promotes their services.

 This wasn’t the only thing both campaigns shared.
 Just like Buick’s QR code, the only content embedded inside was the video.
-Users weren’t directed to other content or asked to do something to connect with the company.
+Users weren’t directed to other content or asked to take any action to connect with the company.

-Before United Airlines and Continental Airlines merged, the former used QR codes in their in-flight magazines that linked Air Miles without logging into their online accounts.
+Before United Airlines and Continental Airlines merged, the former used QR codes in their in-flight magazines that linked Air Miles without requiring users to log into their online accounts.

-However, when passengers scanned them, they were led to an interface with two buttons and a pop-up window in which the majority was displayed off-screen.
-This made the QR codes pointless to use and a waste of time to scan.
+However, when passengers scanned them, they were led to an interface with two buttons and a pop-up window, in which the majority of the information was displayed off-screen.
+This rendered the QR codes useless and a waste of time to scan.

 What are the reasons behind bad QR codes?

-The brands mentioned above all had the right idea but failed to execute it.
-And there are more factors that can cause the production of ineffective QR codes.
+The brands mentioned above all had the right idea, but failed to execute it.
+Additionally, there are other factors that can lead to the production of ineffective QR codes.
 Let’s cover the different reasons why QR codes can fail.

 Poor print quality

-Before others can use a QR code to access information, they need to scan it first using a smartphone.
+Before others can use a QR code to access information, they must first scan it using a smartphone.

-You can display QR codes digitally (phone screens and computer monitors) or physically (printed on paper) to make them visible to scanners.
+You can display QR codes digitally (on phone screens and computer monitors) or physically (printed on paper) to make them visible to scanners.

 However, when done poorly, this can cause QR code scanning problems since the printed QR codes are blurred or pixelated.
 This can happen when a QR code with a low resolution is stretched and resized.

-It gets worse when your QR code stores a large amount of information due to the increased number of black squares.
+The situation worsens when your QR code stores a large amount of information, resulting in an increased number of black squares.

 Wrong QR code size

-QR code size varies according to its distance from the scanner.
-Ideally, it should be large enough to scan without getting too close.
+The QR code size varies according to its distance from the scanner.
+Ideally, it should be large enough to scan from anywhere.

 If it is difficult to scan due to its size, no one can access the content you want to share, which will hurt your marketing efforts.